-Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2018 to week 52, 2022.
+Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2019 to week 52, 2023.

-Report Notes
+Report notes

 Virus WAtch is a weekly electronic publication by the Communicable Disease Control Directorate (CDCD) and key collaborators.
-It provides a brief summary of general practice and hospital emergency department sentinel surveillance data on influenza-like illness, gastroenteritis and varicella-zoster disease, together with relevant laboratory information, to alert health care workers in WA about important circulating viruses.
+It provides a brief summary of general practice and hospital emergency department sentinel surveillance data on influenza-like illness, gastroenteritis, and varicella-zoster disease, together with relevant laboratory information, to alert health care workers in WA about important circulating viruses.
 All figures and data were accurate at time of publication, but subject to change.
 Please note that the influenza and ILI surveillance systems in Western Australia (WA) have been impacted by the COVID-19 pandemic.
 Therefore, respiratory viral activity should be interpreted with caution and take into account the effects of changes in health seeking behaviour including accessing alternate health services such as telehealth, focused testing for COVID-19 at COVID-19 clinics or specific acute respiratory infection clinics, increased testing for other respiratory viruses and the impact of international border closures.
 The data collections used to create this publication include:

 - Sentinel general practice (GP) data collected by WA members of the Australian Sentinel Practices Research Network (ASPREN). - Emergency Department (ED) data provided by the Emergency Department Information System (EDIS), which currently incorporates data from the following hospitals: Fiona Stanley Hospital, Sir Charles Gardiner Hospital, Royal Perth Hospital, Perth Children's Hospital, King Edward Memorial Hospital, St John of God Midland, Bunbury Hospital, Armadale Hospital, Joondalup Health Campus, and Rockingham General Hospital. - Disease notification data are sourced from the Western Australian Notifiable Infectious Diseases Database (WANIDD).
 These data are received by CDCD, WA Department of Health from medical providers and public or private laboratories in WA.
-Hospitalisation data are included in the report during the influenza season. - Viral laboratory data obtained from PathWest laboratories at QEII Medical Centre, as well as via notification data sent by all WA laboratories to CDCD, WA Department of Health. - As of 1 January 2022, the definition of a confirmed influenza case has changed to remove 'Single high titre by CFT or HAI to influenza virus' from the list of laboratory definitive evidence. - As of March 2022, this report includes COVID-19 cases diagnosed by Polymerase Chain Reaction (PCR) test and Rapid Antigen Test (RAT) sourced from Public Health Operations COVID-19 Unified System (PHOCUS). - Current and archived issues of Virus Watch http://ww2.health.wa.gov.au/Articles/F I/Infectiousdisease-data/Virus-WAtch.
+Hospitalisation data are included in the report during the influenza season. - Viral laboratory data obtained from PathWest laboratories at QEII Medical Centre, as well as via notification data sent by all WA laboratories to CDCD, WA Department of Health. - As of 1 January 2022, the definition of a confirmed influenza case has changed to remove 'Single high titre by CFT or HAI to influenza virus' from the list of laboratory definitive evidence. - As of March 2022, this report includes COVID-19 cases diagnosed by Polymerase Chain Reaction (PCR) test and Rapid Antigen Test (RAT) sourced from Public Health Operations COVID-19 Unified System (PHOCUS). - From 9 October 2023, it is no longer a requirement to register positive COVID-19 rapid antigen test (RAT) results to the WA Department of Health.
+Therefore, probable COVID-19 cases diagnosed by RAT will not be reported from that date. - From 14 January 2024, the methodology for calculating the influenza seasonal threshold has changed.
+The threshold value is calculated based on analysis of inter-seasonal influenza data from 2016 to 2019 and 2023. - Current and archived issues of Virus Watch http://ww2.health.wa.gov.au/Articles/F\I/Infectious-disease-data/Virus-WAtch.